Get started with data lifecycle management

 For more information about how Microsoft Purview supports administrative units, see Administrative units.

 Use the following table to help you map your business requirements to the most common scenarios for data lifecycle management.

 |Efficiently retain or delete data for Microsoft 365 services and Copilot interactions:

 - Viva Engage

 - Skype for Business

-If you have a scenario that requires data management of individual items, see the common scenarios for records management.
+For scenarios that require data management of individual items, see the common scenarios for records management.

 See the following section for information about end-user documentation to support Microsoft 365 retention.

 The data lifecycle management capabilities for inactive mailboxes and import of PST files don't require end-user documentation because these are admin operations only.
 To help users understand and interact with their archive mailboxes in Outlook after you've enabled this capability, see Manage email storage with online archive mailboxes.

 End-user documentation for retention and deletion